nielrenned/aoc2022/README.md

 ### Day 25

 As usual, a somewhat more straightforward problem on Christmas Day.
 And only one part!
 At the time of writing I still haven't finished Day 19 or Day 22, but I plan to do them soon.

+I believe the numeral system in this problem should be called "balanced quinary."
+I've heard of [balanced ternary](https://en.wikipedia.org/wiki/Balanced_ternary) before, so it makes sense that this could be expanded to a larger base.
+This problem *is* technically one part, but there are two different pieces to that part.
+We need to convert from balanced quinary to Python integers *and back*.
+Converting to Python integers is straightforward: multiply each digit's value by its place value and sum.

+Converting back is more difficult.
+After pondering this for a while, I decided to first convert to normal quinary representation and then convert from there to balanced quinary.
+We can see this idea using an example.
+Consider $39_{10} = 124_5$.
+Working through the quinary digits backwards, we first run into $4$ in the 1s place, which *is not* a balanced-quinary digit.
+But, if we subtract $5$, we get $-1$, which *is* a balanced quinary digit.
+We do need to add that 5 back somewhere else and he next digit is the 5s place, so we add can add 1 to that digit!
+Our new representation becomes $39_{10} = 13\bar{1}_5$ (where $\bar{1} = -1$).
+Then we move up one place to the $3$, which again, isn't a balanced-quinary digit.
+So we do the same process and et $39_{10} = 2\bar{2}\bar{1}_5$.
+Finally, the 25s digit is $2$, which is a balanced-quinary digit, so we're done!

+I have a feeling there's a faster way to do this conversion, but the above algorithm works and is fast enough!
+Merry Christmas!